battlelolo/battlelolo.github.io/_posts/2025-06-21-Defi-NFT-DAO.md

 While DeFi, NFTs, and DAOs may seem like separate concepts, they are often intertwined and create synergies.
 For example, a DAO could govern a DeFi protocol that allows you to take out a loan using an NFT as collateral.
 These three are the core building blocks of the new internet being built on blockchain technology: **Web3**.

-You now understand the major players in the blockchain world.
-Congratulations on taking a huge step toward becoming an expert!

 ---

 ## 📌 Navigation